You’ve seen the ads by auto dealers that seem to shout on billboards, in newspapers, or on TV:

 2. Pick the Right Vehicle, Not the Cheapest One

-Here are questions to answer to ensure you select the right vehicle for your application:
+Here are questions to answer to ensure you purchase the right fleet vehicle for your application:

 - What exactly will you be hauling in the vehicle?
 How much space will that require?
 How much payload (weight capacity) will the truck need?
 These questions help you determine vehicle type (pickup, van, or box truck) and size (half-ton, three-quarter ton, one-ton, and so forth).